Sunday Spotlights: the Xipehuz

 According to Aleptidates, the remnants of the biosphere formed itself into a vast ship, which launched itself into the aether to escape the Jaharis.
 With it went only one of every 100 who had survived the Evil.
 The ship travelled for an unknown period, before arriving on the planet known as Aelsa.
 This planet was terraformed by the survivors, and remains their home to this day.
 After landing, society was organised into several autonomous regions known hex-clans.
 Each hex-clan had its own guardian, whose role was to communicate with any future alien visitors.
 Aleptidate society experienced no major changes until the coming of Barliit.

 It is unknown how much truth resides in the official history.
 Even the earliest Aleptidate records are not first hand accounts of the disaster that destroyed their home.
 The only evidence of the Jahari’s historical existence is the xenophobic madness exhibited by the individual known as Shatrqil.
 Likewise, the Evil have never been encountered in modern times, and, given their general behaviour, are hopefully extinct.
 Finally, the transformation of the Aleptidate biosphere into an ark is dubious.
-Although Aleptidates evidently did not possess space travel during the Jahari, it is probable that the survivors may of escaped in a spacecraft stolen from the Evil.
+Although Aleptidates evidently did not possess space travel during the Jahari, it is probable that the survivors escaped in a spacecraft stolen from the Evil.
 The living ark is likely a comforting legend, which evolved to remove any connection between the Evil, and the survival of their species.

 Thirthai